 Using tea tree oil at full strength can cause skin irritation, which is why it is often diluted with other natural ingredients, like raw honey or coconut oil.
 Different treatment options also call for different percentages of tea tree oil.
-For example, acne treatments only require five to 15 percent TTO.
-For fungal infections, 70 to 100 percent TTO is used.18
+For example, acne treatments only require 5 to 15 percent TTO.
+For fungal infections, 70 to 100 percent TTO is used.17

 Is Tea Tree Oil Safe?

 The answer is yes, as long as it is applied topically in appropriate doses and NOT swallowed.
 This oil may irritate your skin, especially if used for the first time.
 I recommend starting with low concentrations until you figure out your tolerance.18 It's also a good idea to determine if you have an allergy to tea tree oil before using it.
 Apply a small amount to your inner arm to see if any reaction occurs.19

-The NCCAM recommends avoiding oxidized oil, which has been exposed to air, because it may trigger allergies more than fresh tea tree oil.21 Avoid using undiluted tea tree oil to avoid irritation as well.
-Instead, use it in gel, cream, or lotion form.
+The NCCAM recommends avoiding oxidized oil, which has been exposed to air, because it may trigger allergies more than fresh tea tree oil.20 Avoid using undiluted tea tree oil to avoid irritation as well.
+Instead, use it in gel, cream or lotion form.
 Look for an all-natural topical product that incorporates tea tree oil in safe quantities.

 Risks of Tea Tree Oil

 Tea tree oil may also be toxic to pets if ingested.
 Veterinary toxicologists found that large amounts of undiluted tea tree oil applied to the skin of cats and dogs caused a hypersensitivity (allergic) reaction.23 If you are allergic to eucalyptol, use TTO with caution, as many formulas are mixed with eucalyptol.24